Cover photo: My jump certificate from the Japanese Special Operations Group.

 A Secret Mission

 There is a belief among the uninformed that the Japanese Army is not predisposed to the conduct of Special Operations.
 Though mistaken, the idea springs from a kernel of truth in the narrative.
 For a long time Japan lacked a special operations capability.
 Since the end of the Second World War it has actually lacked an army.
 Instead they have a ground “self-defense force.”
 Japanese officers are known for rigidity, reverence for authority, and adherence to hierarchy.
 These are not traits that lead to success in Special Operations and this feeds the common misperception about Japan’s ability to conduct them.

 But Japan’s martial history suggests otherwise.
 In fact, their Special Operations tradition can be traced back probably to the Shogunate but certainly to the Second World War where most of their initial conquests were enabled by special operations.
 During that conflict, graduates of the Intelligence School at Nakano formed a cadre of administrators that made the Japanese empire function.
 In their role as governors, industrialists, commandos, and secret policemen, Nakano School graduates parachuted onto strategic targets, raised guerilla armies, and conjured industrial economies from agricultural societies.
 They were fantastically creative and successful at what they did but the Bushido code of honor that underpinned Imperial Japan’s military culture enabled a brutality that earned them the undying enmity of many Asian societies.
 These long-held memories of suffering still poison Japan’s relations in Asia.
-Despite this, in 2003, after a 58-year hiatus, the Japanese reentered the Special Operations arena.
+Despite this, after a 58-year hiatus, the Japanese reentered the Special Operations arena in 2003.
 In doing so, they reclaimed a previously taboo piece of their military history and made a lot of people nervous.